-Nonpoint Source Pollution Control Grants - Federal Clean Water Act Section 319 - Nonpoint Source Planning
+Nonpoint Source Pollution Control Grants - Federal Clean Water Act Section 319 - Nonpoint Source Watershed Planning

-Michigan Department of Environmental Quality (DEQ)Suggest an update
+Michigan Department of Environment, Great Lakes, and Energy (EGLE)Suggest an update

 Grant amount: US $25,000 - US $4,300,000